priyaa98/Projects/README.md

 # Projects
-This respository consists of snippets of programs mainly focusing on R and Python in the field of Machine Learning.
+This respository consists of snippets of programs mainly focusing on R and Python in the field of Genomics.